oliveiraJessica/owlBlockDiagram/README.md

 You may also take a look on the Road Path document to see if you find something interesting to implement yourself.
 If you do so, take a look on the 'Pull request' section on the link above.
 You can report bugs.
 On the GitHub link I pasted above you can see how to create an Issue to report a bug.
 If you find it difficult or boring, or both, just send me an email (jeh.ajdo@gmail.com) :)

-If you decide to do one of the above, add yourself to the authors section (Contributor: your_name (your_email)), but if you decide to adventure yourself trough the code, take a look at 'To Developers' section.
+If you decide to do one of the above, add yourself to authors section (Contributor: your_name (your_email)), but if you decide to adventure yourself trough the code, take a look at 'To Developers' section.
 It may help you to be aware of what you may find, and how to explore it.

 To Developers